 My life has been blessed with an abundance of learning opportunities and people that have created the dynamics for me to grow, evolve, and expand into the woman I am today.
 But three people were particularly influential to my early spiritual development: my grandmother, or Grams as I called her, and my parents.
 These fateful three presented me important gifts that have helped shape my entire being.

 From my Grams, I received the gift of knowledge and wisdom.
 Grams, a devout Methodist, studied all things metaphysical.
-She was fascinated with many different religions, and especially Angels.
-Equally, she absolutely loved the teachings of Jesus Christ.
+She was fascinated with many different religions and absolutely loved the teachings of Jesus.
+She was especially captivated by angels.
 The gift of wisdom and the wealth of knowledge my grandmother embodied continues to guide me to this day.
 And I will always cherish the memories of my metaphysical and spiritual conversations with Grams.
 I remain grateful for the exposure to those topics at such an early age.
 The permission our conversations granted for exploring, learning, and transcending one perspective would become the foundation for my life's passionate path of teaching others to spiritually thrive.

 My parents provided even more opportunities for exposure with their differing faith perspectives.
 Both parents would convey to my sister and I that they did not care what we believed, but they wanted us to be good people and exposed to at least one path.